CarlosfcPinheiro/tldr-resume/README.md

-# Dialogue resume
+# TLDR resume

-Dialogue resume with LLM
+Summarize and extract the main information in a text.